smariscal/app-pelidiario/README.md

 ## Project Status

 This project is currently in development.
-Users can select a movie to see more details, choose quantity and add to favourite.
+Users can select a movie to see more details, choose quantity to buy and add to favourite.
 Also, users can filter the products by genre.

 ### `npm start`